 Units

-The unit of measure to describe the line lengths and the calculated distance to fault can be selected from a drop down list as shown in Figure 3-9.
+The unit of measure to describe the line lengths and the calculated distance to fault can be selected from a drop down list (Figure 3-9).
 Miles are the installed default, but kilometers can be selected.
-If a change is made using this drop down list, the save button must be used to update the configuration information.
-See Figure 3-11.
+If a change is made using this drop down list, the save button must be used to update the configuration information (Figure 3-11)..

 Figure 3-9 OpenFLE: The Manager window showing Units drop down list